Tianyihu212/Materarbeit/README.md

 If you don't have a GPU, you can simply [train](https://github.com/Tianyihu212/Materarbeit/raw/main/train_model_code/latest_ipynb_load_renew.py) the small landmark dataset([Oxford5k](https://paperswithcode.com/dataset/oxford5k) order [Paris6k](https://paperswithcode.com/sota/image-retrieval-on-paris6k) data set) model through colab order jupyter notbook.

 ## Quickstart

+## Train
+In my training process.
+I will compare the result of 3 experiments from Transfer learning.
+### Experiment 1
+Pre-trained EfficientNet B0 as feature extractor. <br/>
+Using pre-trained model in GLD-v2 index dataset(10w) and test dataset(1000) extracted global features from the two datasets. <br/>
+Evaluate with mAP@100 on retrieval task as baseline. <br/>
+Problem : The GLD-v2 data set cannot be used to retrieve most similar landmarks without training models.
+Only the features learned on the IMAGE-NET dataset can be retrieved.
+### Experiment 2
+Transfer learning EfficientNet B0 from ImageNet to GLDV2 dataset with classification top, use conv layer as feature extractor, evaluate with mAP@100 on retrieval task. <br/>
+Finetured the Efficiment model from GLD-v2 dataset. <br/>
+In this way, the model is more suitable for the GLD-v2 data set. <br/>
+Problem: Train network will underfitting.
+Because the GLD-v2 dataset has 8132 categories but a few images per category.